keigoi/kmclib/artifact.md

 which sends a string `x` to Bob via the channel `ach`, using Bob's role identifier (`b`).
 The program terminates by closing `ach`.
-Closing a channel does nothing at run-time, but at compile-time, it guarantees that the type of the continuation channel `ach` is `unit` (which signifies the end of Alice's role in the session).

-Alternatively, Alice can be implemented without using `close` as follows:
+Closing a channel does nothing at run-time.
+However at compile-time, it guarantees that the type of the continuation channel `ach` is `unit` (which signifies the end of Alice's role in the session).
+Alternatively, Alice can be implemented without `close` as
+follows:

 ```ocaml
 (* Alice: alternative implementation *)
 let alice x : unit =